 (4) Any owner or operator who fails to submit any relevant facts or who has submitted incorrect information in a permit application must, upon becoming aware of such failure or incorrect submittal, promptly submit such supplementary facts or corrected information.

-(5) The department must receive the application at least 60 days before a permit or modified permit is needed.
+(5) DEQ must receive the application at least 180 days before a permit or modified permit is needed.

 (6) The application must be completed in full and signed by the applicant or the applicant's legally authorized representative.

-(7) Two copies of the application are required, unless otherwise requested by the Department.
-At least one of the copies must be a paper copy, but the others may be in any other format, including electronic copies, upon approval by the Department.
+(7) Two copies of the application are required, unless otherwise requested by DEQ.
+At least one of the copies must be a paper copy, but the others may be in any other format, including electronic copies, upon approval by DEQ.

 (8) A copy of NSR permit applications and supplemental information must also be submitted directly to the EPA.